Cabin rentals in Wisconsin

 But the landscape isn’t the only appeal.
 Milwaukee buzzes with energy and creativity.
 In Madison, the state’s food-obsessed capital, the glorious farmers’ market supplies world-caliber restaurants.
 Whether you’re passing through tiny towns tucked amid the cornfields or eating Friday night fish fry at a lakeside supper club, it’s hard not to fall in love with Wisconsin.

 Wisconsin’s four seasons shout at you in all caps.
-In winter, there are snowdrifts that reach your shoulder and temperatures below the freezing point.
+In winter, there are snowdrifts that reach your shoulder and temperatures below the freezing point making it a good time to cozy up in your cabin rental.
 But Wisconsinites make the most of the season with activities such as the annual snow sculpting competition in Lake Geneva, ice fishing in the middle of the massive Lake Winnebago, or weekly snowshoe baseball games in the villages of the Northwoods.
 Summer is just as dramatic, a time of year when Wisconsinites spend as little time as possible indoors.
 You’ll find arts festivals and farmers’ markets all summer long in the cities and fishing boats on every lake.
 Nearly every Native American tribe hosts a powwow that brings people from all over for dancing, singing, and food.

 The farther north you go, the shorter the spring and fall.
 That doesn’t make either season any less lovely.
 Every plant in the state rushes to put out its leaves and flowers in April and May.
 Fall comes on fast in a glorious profusion of reds and yellows — not to mention Oktoberfest celebrations all over the state.